MalcolmorianVII/Core-Bioinfo/README.md

     b.
 In the `env` scope ensure:

-    i.
-BATCH points to the current sequencing batch e.g 20210701_1420_MN33881_FAO36609_5c3b1ea9
+        * BATCH points to the current sequencing batch e.g 20210701_1420_MN33881_FAO36609_5c3b1ea9

-    ii.
-SEQTRACKER points to the seqtracker file (in a csv format).For now it set to be in the WORKDIR/BATCH director
+        * SEQTRACKER points to the seqtracker file (in a csv format).For now it set to be in the WORKDIR/BATCH director

-    iii.
-SEQ_SEQBOX_INPUT_OUTDIR points the iso-dated directory that has been made in the infiles directory which will contain the following files; raw_sequencing_batches.csv,readset_batches.csv and sequencing.csv e.g /home/bkutambe/data/seqbox/infiles/2022.09.22
+        * SEQ_SEQBOX_INPUT_OUTDIR points the iso-dated directory that has been made in the infiles directory which will contain the following files; raw_sequencing_batches.csv,readset_batches.csv and sequencing.csv e.g /home/bkutambe/data/seqbox/infiles/2022.09.22

     c.
 In the process scope `seqbox`, `artic` and `pangolin` processes should have conda variables point to the correct paths as reflected on the local system.
 These are paths that are displayed by conda env list e.g /home/bkutambe/miniconda3/envs/artic_new10